 At the ISUtrecht, early years encompasses kindergarten and grade 1 (students from 4 to 7 years old); a periode of huge emotional, social, physical and cognitive development.

-Students can start kindergarten at the age of four which means, depending on the student’s birthday, they will be in kindergarten for two to two and half years.
-Students transition from kindergarten to grade 1 when they are 6 years old.
 Curious to see what our Early Years classes look like?
-Please watch this film in which Meher (4) and Kiyara (5) show you their day in KG Yellow.
+Please watch this film on the ISUtrecht YouTube channel in which Meher (4) and Kiyara (5) how you their day in KG Yellow.

 In the early years we focus comprehensively on the developmental needs of each student, creating a conducive environment that not only promotes our students’ academic growth, but also their emotional, social and physical development, establishing a solid and broad foundation for lifelong learning and wellbeing.